bitPogo/kmock/docs/src/howto/assertion.md

 In short `verify` can skip invocations while `assertProxy` cannot.

 Also both functions are not capable be used to make statements about the interactions of multiple Proxies.
-But you can use them with multiple Proxies:
+However you can use `assertProxy` with multiple Proxies:
 ```kotlin
 @Test
 fun sampleTest() {